 Borrow from yourself instead of a bank

 Your retirement savings may be available to help you before you reach retirement.
-Sometimes the demands of modern life make managing finances tricky and some of us may need a little extra flexibility—whether it’s to purchase a home or just make things a little easier.
+Sometimes the demands of modern life make managing finances tricky and we may need a little extra flexibility—whether it’s to purchase a home or just make things a bit easier.

 To help in those situations, you can take a loan from your RPB 403(b) account, for any reason, if you’ve:

 - Been enrolled in RPB’s retirement plan for at least one year

 - And have $2,000 or more in your 403(b) account.

 You have up to five years to repay a general purpose loan, and up to ten years for a residential loan.
 Loan payments are collected electronically from your bank account on the first business day of the month.
 There is no early repayment penalty and you can get an estimated payoff amount in the InfoExpress Loan Center.
 For the exact loan payoff amount, contact Alerus at 800.433.1685.

 The loan amount can be between $1,000 and $50,000 (or 50% of your 403(b) account balance, whichever is less).
 And you can only have one outstanding loan from your RPB 403(b) account at a time.

 RPB 403(b) loans are charged a fixed interest rate equal to the prime rate published by the Wall Street Journal as of the loan date plus 1%.
 But unlike common bank loans, interest payments on RPB loans go back into your account, enhancing your retirement savings.

 There is a one-time $100 loan application fee and an annual $50 maintenance fee (which is assessed quarterly).
 Both of these fees are non-refundable.
 RPB also charges a $25 late payment fee to cover our costs for processing missed payments due to insufficient funds or if you closed your bank account without notifying us.